droglenc/NCGraphing/resources/Syllabus-Current.md

     <tr class="info"><th>5 points</th><th>5-1 points</th><th>0 points</th></tr>
   </thead>
   <tbody>
-    <tr><td>All parts of the exercise were completed in full.
-All steps of the work (e.g., R code) were provided.
-Work was neat, orderly, and followed the desired format.</td><td>Some parts of the exercise were either not attempted or were incomplete.
-All work not shown.
-Work was not as neat and orderly as it should have been or did not follow the desired format.</td><td>Very little of the exercise was completed, most work not shown, was messy and unorganized, or did not follow the desired format.</td></tr>
+    <tr><td>All parts of the exercise were completed in full and followed the required homework format.</td><td>Some parts of the exercise were either not attempted or were incomplete.
+The required format was followed.</td><td>Very little of the exercise was completed or the required format was not followed.</td></tr>
   </tbody>
   </table>
 </div>